Social Responsibility and Why You Should Care

 Ben & Jerry’s connects to it young customer base through the progressive and outspoken stance it takes on social issues, including climate change and marriage equality.
 Being an advocate for change is not only the right thing to do, it also helps to cultivate customer loyalty and differentiate the brand.

-Getting involved in a social cause should be built in the long-term strategy of your business.
+Wrapping it Up Getting involved in a social cause should be built in the long-term strategy of your business.
 While you might not see a huge change quickly or in a short timeframe, it will bring positive returns in the long-run.
 Start with your mission and values and find a connection to a cause that’s a good fit to your brand.

 Get help and speak to experts in the field when you are thinking about your social cause investment or looking for a match to a non-profit.
 An expert helps companies and non-profits speak the same language, even-out expectations and aims and build relationships that are designed for success.